Marcusx11/Trabalho-IF-Back-End-Sistema-Financeiro/README.md

 File: SistemaFinanceiro.postman_collection.json

-You need to save an user to the database and login to it first to send requests.
+You need to save an user to the database and use the Basic Authorization header on Postman to send requests to "/sistema" routes.
-Exemaple request for saving a new user
+Exemaple request for saving a new user:
 ```bash
 POST /usuarios/salvar
 Content-Type: application/json